Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/change-passcode-mw.rst

 Update your passcode and biometric settings
 ===========================================

-If you want to change your passcode or enable/disable your biometrics, you can do so from the **More** page.
+If you want to change your passcode or enable/disable your biometrics (on a mobile device), you can do so from the **More** page.

 ..
 Note::
    You can't change your passcode, password, or biometrics if you have pending identities or accounts in your wallet.